Supercolony-net/Open-Grants-Program/applications/openbrush.md

 * If so, how is your project different?

-Our project wants not only to provide the default implementation of contracts.
+Our project isn't restricted to only providing the base implementation of contracts.
-It aims:
+Objectively speaking based on what we know, what we currently see and what was listed in their proposal here are key differences:
-- Provide the default implementation of popular contracts.
+- At the moment Developer Experience of our library is significantly higher
-- Simplify reuse/customization of implementations from the library.
-- Defines standards for ink!
-(We've already created [PSP](https://github.com/w3f/PSPs/pull/22) for fungible tokens and we plan to create more)
+- Openbrush aims to propose and take care of standards for ink!
+(We've already created [PSP](https://github.com/w3f/PSPs/pull/22) for fungible tokens and we plan to cotinue doing so)
-- Be an entry point for smart-contract developers from Ethereum(provide accord documentation).
+- Openbrush aims to be an starting point for a smart contract developer, provide documentation.
-- Contribute to ink! to improve the smart-contract development experience(add new features, fix bugs, etc).
+- Contribute to ink! and substrate `contract-pallet` to improve the smart-contract development experience(add new features, fix bugs, etc).
-- Contribute to `contract-pallet` to add support of upgradable contracts.

 ## Team :busts_in_silhouette:

 ### Team members

-**Markian Ivanichok** (Founder)
-**Dmitry Kryshtal** (Marketing and BD)
-**Green Baneling** (Blockchain Core Developer)
-**Sven Seven** (Fullstack Developer)
-**Varg Vikernes** (Junior Blockchain Engineer)
+**Markian Ivanichok** (Founder & Blockchain Engineer)
-**Lera Laricheva** (Intern Creative Designer)
 **Ian Arden** (Advisor)
 **Hartej Sawhney** (Advisor)
+**Dmitry Kryshtal** (Marketing and BD)
+**Green Baneling** (Blockchain Core Rust Engineer)
+**Sven Seven** (Fullstack Rust Engineer)
+**Varg Vikernes** (Blockchain Rust Engineer)
+**Lera Laricheva** (Designer)

 ### Contact